 The Quiraing has long been a mecca for walkers and climbers.
 Take the spectacular road through it over to Uig, on the west coast, where the ferry plies to and from the Outer Islands.
 On your way to the cottage, you will pass the Old Man of Storr, another striking rock formation.
 There is an excellent path up to the foot of the rock, suitable for all (reasonably fit) members of the family and very popular on a summer's day.
 This is a good coast for viewing sea eagles and Staffin has another claim to fame as the site of some fossilised dinosaur footprints which were found on the shore there in 1996.

 The Aros centre, featuring the island's history, makes an interesting visit for a wet day.
 (You get them on Skye too!)
 From Portree harbour you can take various boat trips around the coast.
 There is a 9 hole links course at Sconser.
 While there, take the little ferry which plies back and forth to the island of Raasay, which boast many fine walks and is a whole different world.

 From Portree, you can take the road over to historic Dunvegan, home of the Chief of Clan MacLeod, with its castle and Fairy Flag.
 You could climb the curious flat-topped hills, MacLeod's Tables, while you are in the area, though those who take their climbing really seriously will be making a bee-line for the mighty Cuillins.

 Heating is by LPG central heating (INCLUDED) and wood burning stove.
 Bed linen and towels are INCLUDED.
+Wi-fi INCLUDED, subject to provider.
 Up to two well-behaved pets are welcome by arrangement.
 Smoking is not permitted within the property.